walter-a-jablonowski/simple-obj-log/README.md

 ## CSV

-- Currenlty only links fields will be serialised
+- Currenlty only the links field will be serialised
 - serialise more yourself
 - obj ids currently uninplemented